-At about the same time, The Reverend R.R.
-Redman of Victoria Congregational Church raised the issue of need for a lifeboat with his congregation.
+At about the same time, The Reverend Richard Raby Redman of Victoria Congregational Church, raised the issue of need for a lifeboat with his congregation.
 A visitor, ‘Mrs Browne, of Manchester’, heard the impassioned plea for the establishment of the Lifeboat and ‘showed a deep interest’ in the idea.
 She immediately contributed £100 ‘to assist any local fund to be formed’.
 Another initially anonymous lady and her daughter pledged a further £250.
-The Lady and her daughter were revealed to be Mrs and Miss Hopkins, widow and daughter of Robert William Hopkins of Preston.
+The Lady and her daughter were revealed to be Mrs and Miss Hopkins, widow and daughter of the late Robert William Hopkins of Preston.
 Miss Atherton of Manchester donated a further £100.
-Mrs Eccles of Blackburn, provided the land onto which would be built the first Lifeboat Station.
+Mrs Eccles of Blackburn, provided the land onto which would be built the first Lifeboat Station, in Lytham Road.

-In January of 1864 a ‘Lifeboat Committee was formed and by May of that year a Coxswain appointed.
-The first lifeboat, built locally by Robert Bickerstaffe, was launched with great ceremony on July 14, 1864.
-Its name reflected the generous donation of Mrs Hopkins and her daughter, it was called the ‘Robert William’ and by September of that year was facing its first challenge, in the teeth of a howling gale, the Robert William set out to the aid of the Brig ‘St Michael’, foundering whilst on its way from Le Havre to Fleetwood, rescuing fourteen crew from the wrecked vessel.
+In March of 1864, a ‘Lifeboat Committee was formed and by May of that year a Coxswain appointed, Robert Bickerstaffe.
+The first lifeboat , built by Forrestt of London and transported free by the London & North Western Railway, was launched with great ceremony on July 14, 1864.
+It’s name reflected the generous donation of Mrs Hopkins and her daughter, it was called the ‘Robert William’ and by September of that year was facing its first challenge, in the teeth of a howling gale, the Robert William set out to the aid of the Brig ‘St Michael’, foundering whilst on its way from Le Havre to Fleetwood, rescuing fourteen crew from the wrecked vessel.
 From then on the Blackpool Lifeboat would rescue 163 seafarers on 121 ‘shouts’ and all thanks in part to ‘The The Ladies and Reverends’.